 My thanks to Joe Taylor, K1JT for all his efforts in creating a unique digital experience on HF.

 The JT-65 crowd is starting to catch on and uploading the free software from WSJT-X web site.
 The new software copies both JT-65 and JT-9 simultaneously.
 Pick your mode and have fun.

 My favorite ham activity is contesting.
 Years back I operated W1AW at ARRL Headquarters and contacted several amateurs through the Russian RS-12 satellite.
 The pass duration was approximately 10 minutes over the US East Coast.
 I should also mention operating aero mobile on a few occasions while flying as a radio operator in the Navy.
 The P2V Neptune Patrol aircraft is shown in the photo above.
 A one hundred foot trailing wire at 5,000 ft on 40 CW is miraculous.
 This aircraft is now obsolete and was replaced by the Orion P3.
 The Navy has just recently taken ownership of the new P8A Boing 737s.
 Field Day is another of my favorite activities.
-I also discovered how much fun BPSK-31 is and have been spending time enjoying QSOs on HF.

 My other hobby is fly fishing.
 Pulaski NY, Douglaston Salmon Run for steelhead, and fishing the Brewster flats on Cape Cod for stripers are two of my favorite spots.

 My old calls; KN1IMH, K1IMH, W2GYX, W1HFM, K1CB